 Singapore ‘knows what we want to do’ about High-Speed Rail: Mahathir

-KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamad said it has not yet given Singapore "full notice" of its intentions for the planned Kuala Lumpur-Singapore High-Speed Rail (HSR) but that its neighbour knew what it wanted to do.
+KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamad said the country has not yet given Singapore "full notice" of its intentions for the planned Kuala Lumpur-Singapore High-Speed Rail (HSR) but that its neighbour knew what it wanted to do.

 "As far as the Singapore government is concerned, we have not given them full notice yet, but they know what we want to do," he said at a news conference on Tuesday (Jul 10).